lee2sman/archiving-artist-spaces/devlog.md

 These kinds of digital archiving investigations are important to me, and are informing the work I'm doing now.
 While the interest in permacomputing seems like a brand new trend, the need to preserve writing and visual materials is timeless, going back centuries.
 Linking new approaches to past ones helps us see what's new and specific to the time we are in now, but also how it may relate to previous approaches to archiving.
 When I talk about archiving I am using words like text, images, but what we're really archiving is a particular part of history - trying to preserve, present, contextualize this history through choices we make.

 As part of New Archives Interpretations, an interview "What Kind of Archivist Are You?" was conducted between organizer Annett Dekker and software artist and writer Marloes de Valk and artist and researcher Aymeric Mansoux, who both have a practice that goes back over a decade examining and creating new works dealing with issues of digital preservation.
 Their project What Remains, with Dave and Amber Griffiths, is an 8-bit videogame about archives and the environment, created to run on the 1985 Nintendo Entertainment System (NES).
-In the interview What "Kind of Archivist Are You?" they speak about using this old platform, with lots of emulators, with a thriving community 40 years on, and how old cartridges may 'last forever.'
+In the interview they speak about using this old platform, with lots of emulators, with a thriving community 40 years on, and how old cartridges may 'last forever.'
 When asked about the position of public institutions on how archival systems function they say

 > ...today's difficulty for archival systems to be truly useful is linked to the need to constantly work around their incapacity to make things public.
 Since the late 90s retro gaming online communities have worked around the law to provide the most resilient and best documented archive of gaming software, as well as fostering the creation of a myriad of non profit organisations, and other types of groups, dedicated to both the preservation and the active use of so-called obsolete hardware.
 If we can do it from our basement with virtually no financial support, surely public institutions can do it too.